-Another way that values of properties are updated is when a message of type ('tell', x, y) is sent.
+Another way that values of properties are updated is when a message of type ('announce', x, y) is sent.
 In that case the value y is assigned to a property with name x.
-For example, whenever an agent sends the message ('tell', 'the price', 100), the value 100 is automatically assigned to a property with the name 'the price'.
-The protocol does not need to contain any property-initialization sentence for such a property.
+For example, whenever an agent sends the message ('announce', 'price', 100), the value 100 is automatically assigned to a property with the name 'price'.
+More specifically, if the property 'price' is global than that unique property is updated, while if it is a role property, for example for the role 'buyer', and the sender of the message indeed plays that role, then it is the property of the sender that is updated.
+If neither is the case, that is: if the property 'price' is a role property for the role 'buyer', but the sender does not play the 'buyer' role, then the message is illegal.

-Definition 12.
+Definition 11.
 A right-update rule is a sentence of the form:

 - id can always say v.

+- id can always announce the v.

-- id can always tell v.
+- id can always announce his v.

-- If x then y.
+- If x then \vee .

 - If x then y, as long as w.

-where id is an identifier, v can be any character string, v and v are conjunctions of past-event conditions and/or property conditions and v is a conjunction of right-update consequences (the conditions in v are also referred to as constraints).
+where id is an identifier, v can be any character string, v and v are conjunctions of past-event conditions and/or property conditions and v is a right-update consequence (the conditions in v are also referred to as constraints).

 Note that we allow such a rule to have no conditions at all, so that it is always active.
 In that case the protocol designer needs to include the keyword 'always' after the keyword 'can'.
-Also note that right-update rules are written in past tense, while property-update rules are written in present tense.
+Also note that right-update rules have past-event conditions (which are written in present perfect), while property-update rules have current-event conditions (which are written in simple present).
 This is because they are interpreted in a fundamentally different way, which we will explain in Section 5.
-Furthermore, we see in this definition that right-update rules may contain so-called constraints.
-A constraint is similar to a property condition, but is written at the end of the sentence, and indicated by the keywords as long as.